Package 'slca'

 class

-A data.frame providing the assigned latent class for each individual across different latent class variables.
+A data.frame containing the assigned latent class for each individual across all latent class variables.

 response

-A data.frame containing the manifest items that were simulated.
+A data.frame containing the simulated manifest item responses.

 Examples